 The starter code includes the four apps and the starting point for an API that you'll use.

-├ angular-app 👈 The Angular client app ├ api. 👈 The API app ├ react-app 👈 The React client app ├ svelte-app 👈 The Svelte client app └ vue-app 👈 The Vue client app
+├ angular-app 👈 The Angular client app ├ api 👈 The API (Azure Functions) ├ react-app 👈 The React client app ├ svelte-app 👈 The Svelte client app └ vue-app 👈 The Vue client app

 Next, you'll need an Azure account.
 Don't worry if you don't have one, you can use the free Azure trial.
 Did I say it was free?
 Good, because it's free.